Debug multithreaded applications

 Multithreaded applications are always harder to debug as you have to track multiple threads at a time.
 Moreover, multithreaded applications introduce new types of bugs and performance issues like uneven workload distribution, lock contention, serialized execution, and other*.

 The illusion of a sequential flow you get from stepping in a debug session does not help while debugging a multithreaded app and can be misleading.
 When investigating issues that can be concurrency bugs, you should rely more on breakpoints rather than on sequential stepping.
 For example, conditional breakpoints can help you a lot if you want to focus on just one thread: just use some unique property of your thread (for example thread ID) to trigger the breakpoint; data breakpoints will break the execution when a marked property of a specific object changes by any thread.

 JetBrains Rider provides the following functionality to simplify the debugging of multithreaded applications:

-The Parallel Stacks tab of the Debug window simplifies threads analysis by showing threads and their stack frames on the diagram.
-See details below in this section.
+The Parallel Stacks tab of the Debug window simplifies threads analysis by showing threads and their stack frames as a diagram.